kgdn/kgdn.github.io/projects.md

 Note(s):
 - This only includes projects available on my GitHub profile at this moment in time.
-- <i class="far fa-code-branch"></i> indicates that the project is a fork of another project.
+- <i class="fas fa-code-branch"></i> indicates that the project is a fork of another project.